snake2715/home-assistant-mazda/README.md

 ### With HACS (Recommended)

-1. Add this repository as a custom repository in HACS
+1. Add `https://github.com/snake2715/home-assistant-mazda` as a custom repository in HACS
 2. Search for "Mazda Connected Services" in HACS and install it
 3. Restart Home Assistant